johnhenry/npm-script-manager/readme.md

 npm install --g scrimp
 ```

 After installing scrimp globally, the 'initialize-scrimp' command will be available.
-Simply run it in your project's directory, and it will install scripm locally as well as add the local script to package.json.
+Simply run it in your project's directory, and it will install scrimp locally as well as add the local script to package.json.

 ```bash
 initialize-scrimp
 ```

-This will automatically install scrimp locally and add the appropriate scrip to the project's package.json file.
+This will automatically install scrimp locally and add the appropriate script to the project's package.json file.

 ###Direct